On 1 July 2014

 This number is based on annual report figures.
 Full budgets were not reported in the MHCC annual report as they were consolidated into Department of Health budgetary processes.

-It has accepted 7 undertakings by services to remedy breaches of the Mental Health Act 2014 (Vic).
+It has accepted 22 undertakings by services to remedy issues, including of the Mental Health Act 2014 or Mental Health and Wellbeing Act 2022.

 During the Commission’s oversight of the mental health system, there has been extensive evidence of human rights breaches.